Click for ALL Hair Loss Drugs clinics in the UK & Ireland.

 Before and After Pictures

-Male hair at front of head after Laser Therapy combined with Minoxodil and Scalp Scripts haircare products.
+Male hair at front of head before (left) treatment and after (right) Laser Therapy combined with Minoxodil and Scalp Scripts haircare products.

 Images above courtesy of White Cliffs Group.